What is congestive heart failure in dogs?

-When your dog is in the end stages of congestive heart disease you will notice that your pup has difficulty breathing even while resting, experiences frequent bouts of coughing, develops bluish-grey color gums, possibly faints when standing and will become reluctance to walk.
+When your dog is in the end stages of congestive heart disease you will notice that your pup has difficulty breathing even while resting, experiences frequent bouts of coughing, develops bluish-grey color gums, possibly faints when standing and will become reluctant to walk.
 Your dog will also have difficulties sleeping or resting on their side.
-Many dogs reach a stage where they prefer to sit upright rather than lay down since an upright position can helps to ease breathing.
+Many dogs reach a stage where they prefer to sit upright rather than lay down since an upright position can help to ease breathing.

 Sadly, the symptoms of late stage congestive heart failure cannot be well managed in dogs, and once this stage is reached you may wish to speak with your veterinarian about humane euthanasia.
 While this is a very painful decision to make, many pet parents feel that euthanasia allows their pet to pass peacefully without further suffering.